 The failure to recognize the impermanence of things makes me fear death, illness, and change.
 Every job, every relationship, every hope or dream will eventually end.
 Two questions I’ve been walking with are: What is in my cave that I’m afraid of, and how might God be wanting to meet me there and turn my fear into courage?
 God does not alleviate my fears by telling me I won’t lose my life, my loved ones, or my health, but by telling me I will, and that it’ll be okay.

-When I told my grandson, Hadrian, that I too may be on the autism spectrum, he had this piece of advice for me.
+When I told a kid who has autism that I too may be on the autism spectrum, he had this piece of advice for me.
 “Expect things to change.”

 Expect change.
 Expect things to quit working.
 Expect them to end.